 In September, I started feeling a little landlocked, so I booked several local trips: (this one to Outer Banks) and also two nights in a cabin in the Shenandoah Valley for the weekend after Thanksgiving.
 I figured a couple of nights of peace and Continue reading “Cuban Burgers, Craft Beers, and a Cabin: A weekend in Shenandoah Valley”

-Chris has been hiking with his son for the past 140 miles or so.
-This week they reached Harper’s Ferry, West Virginia, which is just shy of halfway for Chris.
+Chris has been joined on the Appalachian Trail by his son for the past 140 miles or so.
+This week they reached Harper’s Ferry, West Virginia, which is essentially halfway for Chris.
 This part of the trail is very close to our house in northern Virginia, so I was able to go pick them up and bring them home so they could each do a few days of administrative tasks.
-His son has just been accepted to college so there is lots of paperwork involved in that, and Chris needed to pack up his closet and office in preparation for our big trip coming up in August.
-And, happily, I was able to get pictures off both their cameras and post some images from this section of the trail.
-Today after work I’ll be driving them back out to Harper’s Ferry, and they will continue their hike.
-Mike hopes to get 500 miles in on the trail, and I will meet up with Chris in June after I finish work.
+His son has just been accepted to college so there is lots of paperwork involved in that, and Chris needed to pack up his closet and office in preparation for our move coming up.
+And, happily, I was able to get pictures off of both their cameras and post some images from this section of the trail.
+Today after work I’ll be driving them back out to Harper’s Ferry, and they will continue their hike north.
+Mike hopes to get 500 miles in on the trail, and I will meet up with Chris in June after I finish this school year.

-Some of my new friends are complaining that I never post any pictures of life in the US here, so I will do that.
+Some of my new friends are complaining that I never post any pictures of life in the US here, so I don’t want to disappoint.
+Being home is super fun!
 Here are some adventures I’ve had in the last few months while hanging around Northern Virginia.

 I’ve been riding my bike more often- I did a very fun 25 mile ride with some friends in Dover, Delaware in September, and this past weekend I did a 56 mile ride to the end of the Washington/Old Dominion trail here in Virginia.
 The nice thing about getting out on a bike is being out in the fresh air, enjoying the fall weather, and not having it hurt every fiber of my body, like running does.